-Male wild turkeys (left) have more colorful plumage than females (right).Male turkey photo by Dimus, Wikimedia Common and Female photo by David Kazak.
+Male wild turkeys (left) have more colorful plumage than females (right).Male turkey photo by Tim Lumley, Flickr CC BY-NC-ND 2.0. and Female photo by David Kazak.

 Wild Turkey habitat needs vary depending on the time of year, but generally turkeys are found in or near forests.
 Trees provide safe roosting areas and produce much of the food that turkeys depend on such as acorns and other mast.
 However, turkeys spend many hours in open areas as well.
 Grassy and weedy fields produce insects that young turkeys (poults) need during the summer months.
 Nesting habitat may be the most limited but most important type of habitat turkeys utilize.
 Wild turkeys typically nest in overgrown fields or other areas with thick vegetation in the form of bushes, vines, and small trees to obscure a predator’s vision.